 - what about the ISBN?

-The owner of the ISBN is the publisher of the book.
-So you have two choices:
+pushed out to distributors.
+The owner of the ISBN will be listed as the publisher of record.
+So you have two choices.

 publish with Wordzworth

 In this case we assign one of our ISBNs to each book format.
 We will then place our details on your copyright page and